Caltech-AMBER/obelisk/README.md

 newgrp docker
 ```

-### Building Obelisk
+### Building Obelisk ROS Packages
 Next, since Obelisk acts as a dependency for a downstream ROS2 project, you have to build it.
 You can either build it on your local filesystem or in a virtual environment that we manage using `pixi`.

 * If you are building it on your local filesystem, you need some minimal set of local dependencies.
-You can install these by running
-    ```
-    bash scripts/install_sys_deps.sh [--basic] [--cyclone-perf] [--source-ros] [--leap] [--zed]
-    ```
-    where
-    * the `--basic` flag installs basic system-level dependencies (recommended). **Warning: if this is run in the Docker container during build time, the OBELISK_ROOT directory will not exist yet, and it will install `obelisk_py` by cloning it from github (instead of installing it as an editable from the mounted repo).**
-    * The `--cyclone-perf` flag adds [performance optimizations for Cyclone DDS](https://github.com/ros2/rmw_cyclonedds?tab=readme-ov-file#performance-recommendations) in the `/etc/sysctl.d/60-cyclonedds.conf` file on your local filesystem (recommended)
-    * the `--source-ros` flag will add code that auto-sources base ROS2 to your `~/.bashrc`
-    * the `--leap` flag will install LEAP hand-related dependencies
-    * the `--zed` flag will install the ZED SDK, which can only be installed locally.
-It also installs the Python SDK - if you are using a virtual environment, **activate it before running this script!**
-    These settings are summarized by running `bash scripts/install_sys_deps.sh --help`.
+These should have been installed in the previous step.

     If you have run the initial setup script with the `--obk-aliases` flag, then running
     ```